demetrixbio/FSharp.Data.Npgsql/README.md

 - `CollectionType.ResizeArray`
 - `CollectionType.LazySeq` - A special type whose `Seq` property allows you to lazily iterate over the query results.
 In other words, results are not materialized on the server (useful when you want to process a lot of data without loading it all into memory at once), but are only retrieved from Postgres on demand.
 You need to **make sure to dispose of the `LazySeq` instance** (instead of the command) to avoid dangling Npgsql connections.
   - May only be used when the command returns one result set.
+  - May only be enumerated once.
+If this is a problem, you should consider using a different collection type, because being able to enumerate the sequence repeatedly implies having the results materialized, which defeats the primary purpose of `LazySeq`.

 ```fsharp
 let doStuff = async {